bv-cyberai/GameOfCells/README.md

 - **Course:** - CIS 405
 - **Assignment:** - GameOfCells

-# Pull Request Reviewer Roster

-When your PR is ready for review, ping the next person in the list to review:

-- Brendon
-- Tim
-- Andrew
-- Mark

 ## Problem

 Use agile methods to develop 'Game Of Cells' as part of a software engineering team. *Game Of Cells* is a game used to